thirdcaptain/monty/README.md

 # monty

 20180425
-A Basic Interpreter of Monty Bytecode
+A Basic Interpreter of Monty Bytecode that adds elements to a stack or queue.

+Usage: monty <filename>